Children’s Occupational Therapy Services

 Conditions We Support

-Our pediatric occupational therapists have extensive experience working with children and families across a variety of diagnoses and developmental differences, including:
+Our paediatric occupational therapists have extensive experience working with children and families across a variety of diagnoses and developmental differences, including:

 We believe that families are the most important part of a child's therapy team.
 Our occupational therapists work closely with parents, caregivers, and other professionals to ensure that therapy goals align with your family's priorities and daily routines.